IrinaKorbut/node-js/README.md

 To install this application you must perform the following steps:
 1. Download it from repository.
-2. Run the cpmmand line and go to the application folder.
+2. Run the command line and go to the application folder.
 3. Enter the command line "npm install" or "npm i" and wait for the dependency installation process to complete.
 4. The application is ready to go!